-The Australian Government (Department of Social Services) has developed a family safety pack with information on Australia’s laws regarding domestic and family violence, sexual assault and forced marriage.
-The pack aims to reduce violence against women from culturally and linguistically diverse (CALD) backgrounds, by ensuring they understand their rights and where to get support if needed.
-It also aims to strengthen support for women coming to Australia on a Partner Visa, by providing information on the family violence visa provisions and available support.
+This resource has been developed by the Australian Government Department of Social Services with information on Australia's laws regarding domestic and family violence, sexual assault and forced marriage.
+It aims to reduce violence against women from CALD backgrounds, by ensuring they understand their rights and where to get support if needed.
+The pack includes factsheets on a range of topics, translated into over 40 languages.

 Services for people of diverse sex, sexuality and gender

 Aims to promote the wellbeing of lesbian, gay, bisexual, transgender, intersex, queer and other sexuality, sex and gender diverse people in Western Australia.